Promact-Ops/devops-reusable-templates/quickstart-templates/Template-06/ci-cd-pipelines/github/Readme.md

 * Ensure `docker-compose.yml` exists on VPS at `/home/ubuntu/_my_project-development-server/`.
 * The folder and service names **must match** those defined in the workflows.
 * Both pipelines automatically pull the latest code and rebuild containers on each push.
+* CI/CD pipelines will remain same for all type of frameworks as container is build from dockerfile that is provided by deployer

 ---